mattteochen/polimi-anndl/h1/howto.md

 ## Augmentation
 You can build the desired augmentation pipeline [here](https://vscode.dev/github/mattteochen/polimi-anndl/blob/main/h1/main.ipynb#C24:L2).

+Custom augmentation that are not part of Keras layer can be define as [here](https://vscode.dev/github/mattteochen/polimi-anndl/blob/kaixi-aug/h1/main.ipynb#C28:L2).
+The augmentation function passed to the constructor must accept an image (np.array) as input.

 ## Start the training
 The training and fine tuning can be started [here](https://vscode.dev/github/mattteochen/polimi-anndl/blob/main/h1/main.ipynb#C30:L1).
 It's ready to use and the only thing you may change are the optimizer configurations (as shown above).